panCtrlV/bigDataStat-book/appendix/virtualbox_networking.md

 4. **Forwarding host ports < 1024 impossible** On Unix-based hosts (e.g. Linux, Solaris, Mac OS X) it is not possible to bind to ports below 1024 from applications that are not run by root.
 As a result, if you try to configure such a port forwarding, the VM will refuse to start.

+These limitations normally don't affect standard network use.
+But the presence of NAT has also subtle effects that may interfere with protocols that are normally working.
+One example is NFS, where the server is often configured to refuse connections from non-privileged ports (i.e. ports not below 1024).

 ---

 [^ref_source]: This article is copied from [https://www.virtualbox.org/manual/ch06.html](https://www.virtualbox.org/manual/ch06.html).